kelvinsekx/letterloading/README.md

 # Core concepts of LetterLoading.

 - **flexibility:**
 This is because it is intended from ground up to do than just loading letter simulation.
-It could be extended to achieve even more animation simulation.
+It could be extended to achieve even more animation simulation (this feature is currently work in progress).
 - **robustness:**
 LetterLoading gives you the possibility to break it and achieve even more simulation.